exercism/problem-specifications/exercises/sgf-parsing/description.md

 that.
 Furthermore you may assume that all newlines are unix style (`\n`, no `\r` or `\r\n` will be in the tests) and that no optional whitespace between properties, nodes, etc will be in the tests.

-The exercise will have you parse an SGF string and return a tree structure of properties.
-You do not need to encode knowledge about the data types of properties, just use the rules for the [text][sgf-text] type everywhere.

 [SGF]: https://en.wikipedia.org/wiki/Smart_Game_Format
 [sgf-text]: http://www.red-bean.com/sgf/sgf4.html#text